cosminadrianpopescu/azul/README.md

 `Azul` offers session support via `nvim` dettach feature.
 See `:help --remote-ui`

-When you start `azul`, you have to provide a session name.
+When you start `azul`, you have to provide a session name (`azul -a my-new-session`).
 If the session is already started, then you will be connected to that session.
 If not, a new session with the indicated name will be started and you will be connected to it.
 Unlike `tmux` or `zellij` or other terminal multiplexers, when disconnecting from one session, if you are connected from several places, all the instances will be disconnected.

+*NOTE*: If you run `azul` without any arguments, a list of current opened sessions is displayed.
+So, if you don't have any sessions opened, it will appear as nothing is happening.
+Try `azul --help`

 ### Layout persistence